gilphilbert/DIY-Sim-Racing-FFB-Pedal-PCBs/README.md

 This repository contains files for the fully-assembled PCBs for the DIY project including the control and power boards.

-### Control board
+### Control boards
-The [ESP32-S3-based pedal control board](control-board/readme.md) is the brains of the pedal, offering USB and wireless connections
+The v1 [ESP32-S3-based pedal control board](control-board/readme.md) is the brains of the pedal, offering USB and wireless connections
+The v2 board is integrates the power and control boards into a single board with new features not available on the v1 board, such as servo power control, a buzzer, hands-free firmware uprades and more.

 ### Power board
-The [power board](power-board/readme.md) provides protection for the iSV57T servo and 5V power for the control board
+The [power board](power-board/readme.md) provides protection for the iSV57T servo and 5V power for the v1 control board

 ## Ordering assembled PCBs
 You can buy plain boards and assemble them yourself if you're a massachist.
 I've done it myself but I don't recommend it.
 Placing some of the devices, especially the ESP32-S3 IC are very tricky due to their size and how close the pins are.
 Only do this if you're really sure you can do it right!
 For most mortals, get the PCB assembled professionaly by a robot that's better at this than we are.